JeffreyNeele/PRPD_Bot/README.md

 The bot is also able to react to messages containing certain words for example (this is not LoL related).
 NOTE: own riotAPI key is required.

+Code can be found on the branch "develop".